pyfidelity/kotti-dev-buildout/README.rst

 Troubleshooting
 ---------------

 If you get an error ``TypeError: Can't use implementer with classes.
 Use one of the class-declaration functions instead.`` upon startup you might need to update your python to 2.7.2.
-You can try https://gist.github.com/1893409 to build up-to-date versions of python for development purposes.
+You can use the Makefile provided at http://is.gd/make_python to build up-to-date versions of python for development purposes.
 YMMV.